We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 It can be difficult to figure out how to remove mold from walls made of drywall because the mold can penetrate through the exterior layer and begin growing inside the material.
 When this happens, the drywall and any other affected material need to be removed from the home and disposed of according to local regulations.

-Use a pry bar to pull affected drywall off the walls and ceilings, if necessary, and remove carpeting, curtains, and any other textiles that show signs of mold or mildew growth, including staining.
+Use a pry bar to pull affected drywall off the walls and ceilings, if necessary, and remove carpeting, curtains, and any other textiles that appear to have mold or mildew.
 While fabrics certainly don’t stand up well to mold, you may be wondering: Can mold grow on concrete?
 Yes, it definitely can grow and spread on concrete if the temperature is warm and the moisture levels are elevated.
-Mold will also grow on wood studs, so it’s important to clean these surfaces thoroughly to avoid recurring problems.
+Mold will also grow on wood studs, so it’s important to inspect these surfaces for any signs of mold or mildew growth, including staining.

-STEP 3: Spray a mold-killing solution onto the surface.
+Step 3: Apply mold-killing solution to the surface.

 There are several innovative solutions that can solve the problem of how to kill mold that has invaded your home.
 The first option is white vinegar, which can be diluted with water to create an effective cleaning spray, or left undiluted to treat mold.
-Just remember never to use vinegar with bleach.
-It’s also a poor choice for concrete surfaces because it may degrade the concrete.
+Just remember never to use vinegar with bleach, which creates poisonous chlorine gas.
+Vinegar is also a poor choice for concrete surfaces because it may degrade the concrete.

 Baking soda can be used instead of white vinegar to create a powerful solution that quickly kills mold, although if the problem is serious enough, it may require a mixture of bleach and water.
 Alternatively, you may prefer a specially designed product like Concrobium, which is made specifically for killing mold and preventing recurring growth.
 If you’d rather avoid using strong chemicals, try a steam cleaner—at sufficiently high temperatures, steam can kill mold.